-Desk placement is indeed an essential factor to consider if you are working from a home office or workplace.
-The atmosphere and surroundings of your desk have a direct effect on how well you can concentrate, get work done, and use your time efficiently.
+Desk placement is an essential factor to consider if you work from a home office or workplace.
+Your desk’s atmosphere and surroundings directly affect how well you can concentrate, get work done, and use your time efficiently.
 You may be intimidated to put your desk in front of a window so that natural light can help you work faster.

 But this choice is like a sword with two edges.
 There are good and bad things about putting your desk facing the window.

-If you need to decide the placement of your desk, this will give you a complete guide to decide the place for your desk.
+If you need to decide where to place your desk, this will give you a complete guide.

-In this post, I’ll tell you why you should or should not place your desk in front of a window.
-And I’ll recommend the best spot for your desk in your office.
-Read on to get the answer to Should your desk be placed in front of a window?
+In this post, I’ll explain why you should or should not place your desk before a window and recommend the spot I suggest for your desk in your office.
+Read on to answer the question: Should your desk be placed before a window?

 Should You Place Your Desk in Front of a Window?

 Well, a quick answer to this may be a NO!
-While placing a desk in front of a window can help you boost your creativity and get exposure to natural sunlight, it does offer some harm.
-Now, you must be thinking about what could be harmful in desk placement.
+While placing a desk in front of a window can help you boost your creativity and get exposure to natural Sunlight, it does offer some harm.
+Now, you must think about what could be harmful in desk placement.

-If you’ve got a busy or noisy neighborhood, it’ll directly interfere with your work efficiency.
+If you live in a busy neighborhood, it will directly interfere with your work efficiency.
 However, if you want to stay near the window, you can place your desk beside or near the windows rather than directly in front.

-It was a quick answer for all those who were seeking, but every workspace is different.
+It was a quick answer for everyone seeking, but every workspace is different.
 If you want to know all the goods and bads of placing your desk in front of a window, you should read on.
-You’ll get to decide yourself after examining your workspace design and space for the desk.
+You’ll get to decide after examining your workspace design and space for the desk.

 Pros of Placing Your Desk in Front of a Window: